Apple Silicon Macs: Bootable copies cannot be created of macOS Sequoia 15.2. This functionality was restored in macOS Sequoia 15.3.

 I already have other volumes on my backup disk.
 Will those be erased?

-No, only the selected destination volume will be erased when you proceed with the "Erase {destination}" option.
+No, only the selected destination volume will be erased when you proceed with the "Allow CCC to erase {destination}" option.
 Other volumes on the same physical device will be unaffected.
 Regardless, we never recommend that you target a disk that has data on it that is not backed up elsewhere.
 If those other volumes are not yet backed up, then back up that data before proceeding.

 I added a volume, but I don't want the extra volume after all.
 Can I delete it?